min2ha/ukwa-site/content/target/44519/index.en.md

   "subject": "EU Referendum"
 }

-# Electoral Commission: young people were the group most disenfranchised by Individual Electoral Registration

 article on how the changes in registering to vote affect the voter turnout for younger people